IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/README.md

 In this lesson you will learn about:

 * What Serverless computing is
-  * Differentiating Functions-as-a-Service (FaaS) from other Cloud solutions
+  * its characteristics
 * How it is simplifying the "Ops" landscape for Developers
   * Understand the basic Serverless programming model using the semantics of IBM Cloud Functions (ICF)
+* Difference types of Serverless deployment models
+  * including Function-as-a-Service (FaaS) and Container-as-a-Service (CaaS) _with their pros and cons_
-* What are the top use cases for Serverless
+* The top use cases for Serverless
-  * What are the types of problems Serverless is the right choice to solve
+  * The types of problems Serverless is the right choice to solve
+  * and where traditional servers may still be best
 * How IBM Cloud Functions implements Serverless at a high-level
   * How ICF is a polyglot by supporting many programming languages
   * and allows Compositions of functions to create Serverless applications